jacobxperez/rams/js/lib/README.md

-Use this folder for adding JavaScript libraries
+Use this folder for JavaScript libraries